 When it comes to food and entertaining, it is so easy to over-buy, especially with the pressure advertisers and shops place on us.
 Be as strict as you can about sticking to your list.

 While online shopping can be convenient, it is important to patronise local shops and businesses where you can.
 Consider giving gift certificates for local restaurants or day spas to your local friends and family.
-Many florists, like my favourite local florist Green Parlour, also offer flower subscriptions.
+Many florists also offer flower subscriptions.

-Get to know your local retailers.
-Some will even ship gifts directly to the recipients.
+Some local retailers will even ship gifts directly to the recipients.
 This can save you time that might have been spent queuing at the post office.
 For example, Ninos Italian Deli in Pangbourne offer beautiful pre-selected and bespoke hampers, which they will also ship nationwide.
 Last year, we purchased several for family and friends, some of whom live far away.
 Nino’s made my holiday shopping very easy indeed!

 If you find a lovely, affordable gift that will suit several people on your list, buy it in bulk.
 One year, I found a neutral but gorgeous makeup palette that would suit just about anyone.
 Bulk buying can also work with things like cosy scarves and mittens.
 If you are on a budget, buy woollen scarves and mittens.
-Splashing out?
-Go for a cashmere scarf and/or leather gloves – or mix and match!
+If your budget is larger, choose a cashmere scarf and/or leather gloves – or mix and match!

 Other gifts that will work for more than one person include hampers, stationery, candles, hand wash and lotion sets etc.

-Many cosmetic counters and speciality stores offer free gift wrapping to make holiday shopping even easier.
-I almost always ask – the worse thing they can do is say no!
+Lots of shops offer complimentary wrapping, which can save both time and money.
+It also makes it easier to hide gifts from curious family members.
 Just be sure to write your gift tags on the spot to avoid confusion.
-I sometimes write gift tags before I go shopping and tuck them in my handbag to take with me.
+Alternatively, I sometimes write gift tags before I go shopping and tuck them in my handbag to take with me, just in case.

-If you see something that would make a great gift for someone – be it a holiday or birthday gift – and it is affordable, buy it on the spot.
-If it is not practical to purchase it right away, write the idea down before it disappears and refer back to the list every month or so.
+Picking up gifts when you see them throughout the year can make December feel much more manageable.
+If you see something affordable that would make a great gift for someone, buy it on the spot.
+If it is not practical to purchase it right away, write the idea down before it disappears and buy things when you can.
+This also works for birthday gifts, by the way!

-I keep a gift drawer containing presents labelled with the recipients names and occasions, as well as a list of gifts to purchase later with links for ease.
-This is great way to spread the cost of holiday shopping as well as shopping for birthdays and other occasions.
+I also keep a small “gift drawer” so wrapping early becomes a pleasure rather than a rush.
+Be sure to label the gifts with the recipients names and occasions.
+This is great way to spread the cost of holiday shopping as well the cost of gifts for birthdays and other occasions.

 Holiday Shopping Tips – Gift Ideas